INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/04 - Signals/04 - Signals.md

 ```

- Actually, the best way of doing it is through a get/display method inside the class, which implements the `synchronize` itself :
+ Actually, the best way of doing it is through a get/display method inside the class, which implements the `synchronize` itself (and avoid using the lock from outside) :
 ```java
 public class Holder {
 	private int value;